raviraa/related-files/README.md

-# Atom Related Files package
+# Atom Rails Related Files package

 Atom plugin to quickly find and open files realted files in project using `shift-cmd-e`.